fyngyrz/slacker/README.md

 channel, where it is fed through `aa_macro.py` by `slacking.py`, and then returned to the room publicly in the processed form, identified as having come from you.
-For instance, my ID on slack is "fyngyrz", and the BOT I've set up uses **/m** so this is an example of one of the things I can do:
+For instance, my ID on slack is "fyngyrz", and the slash command I've set up uses **/m** so this is an example of one of the things I can do:

 After I type this: **/m The temperature here is {tmp}**